District Facts

 • Communications Academy – offers one of two career-themed paths: TV Production or Digital Design

-• Academy of Hospitality and Tourism – The Academy of Hospitality and Tourism has partnered with the North Florida Hotel and Lodging Association, and local companies including Ponte Vedra Inn and Club and Sysco, to give students the professional skills and real-world experience they will need to find success in the Hospitality and Tourism industry.
+• St. Johns County of Hospitality and Tourism – The Academy of Hospitality and Tourism has partnered with the North Florida Hotel and Lodging Association, and local companies including Ponte Vedra Inn and Club and Sysco, to give students the professional skills and real-world experience they will need to find success in the Hospitality and Tourism industry.

-• Academy of International Business and Marketinga program offering two strands: International Business which focuses on the financial and legal aspects of business in the global arena or Marketing which focuses on the development and marketing of consumer goods and services
+• Academy of International Business and Marketing – A program offering two strands: Business which focuses on the financial and legal aspects of business and Marketing which focuses on the development and promotion of consumer and industrial goods and services.

-• Academy of Culinary Arts – a curriculum that integrates academic and technical training for a variety of careers in the high-demand field of food service, food preparation and hospitality
+• Academy of Culinary Arts – A four course curriculum that integrates theory and technical skills training for a variety of high-demand careers in the food service and hospitality industry.

-• Academy of Leadership in Emerging Technologies – emphasizes the use of emerging technologies and the leadership, entrepreneurial, and technical skills needed to be successful in rapidly changing industries using future technologies
+• Academy of Leadership in Emerging Technologies – A program that emphasizes the use of emerging technologies and the leadership, entrepreneurial and technical skills needed to be successful in rapidly changing industries using future technologies.

 • AP – Advanced Placement Courses (All Schools)